JoshuaKGoldberg/mock-react-redux/docs/FAQs.md

 ## How Is `mock-redux` Different Than Other Redux Test Libraries?

-Most Redux-focused testing libraries aim to set up Redux logic in unit tests for your React components to use.
+Most Redux-focused testing libraries aim to set up Redux logic in tests for your React components to use.
-[`redux-mock-store`](https://github.com/reduxjs/redux-mock-store), for example, has useful utilities around setting up a mocked version of your Redux store for unit tests.
+[`redux-mock-store`](https://github.com/reduxjs/redux-mock-store), for example, has useful utilities around setting up a mocked version of your Redux store for tests.

 In a sense, other libraries tend to augment or swap out _Redux_: